Tangent equations of motion for nonlinear response functions: Introduction

-To highlight the scope and novelty, the central contributions of this work include: \begin{itemize} \item A general EOM formulation of field-functional derivatives for driven dynamics, yielding a closed TEOM hierarchy even when the dynamical generator depends on the external field and/or the evolving state, and accommodating measured operators with explicit field dependence. \item A frequency-resolved extraction protocol that reconstructs multivariable nonlinear response kernels $\bar{\chi}^{(n)}(\omega_1,\dots,\omega_n)$ from infinitesimal variations (Gateaux derivatives) using tailored perturbation fields, enabling off-diagonal frequency maps beyond purely harmonic (diagonal) response. \item A physically transparent, term-resolved formulation of nonlinear response that allows a term-by-term interpretation (e.g., explicit versus implicit field dependences). \item Demonstrations and validations across quantum and classical settings, including fifth-order frequency-resolved kernels in a two-dimensional four-band electron model and very-high-order responses (up to 49th order) in a Duffing-type oscillator. \end{itemize}
+(1) A general EOM formulation of field-functional derivatives for driven dynamics, yielding a closed TEOM hierarchy even when the dynamical generator depends on the external field and/or the evolving state, and accommodating measured operators with explicit field dependence.